go-jet/jet/README.md

 #### Execute query and store result

-Well formed SQL is just a first half the job.
+Well formed SQL is just a first half of the job.
 Lets see how can we make some sense of result set returned executing above statement.
 Usually this is the most complex and tedious work, but with Jet it is the easiest.

 First we have to create desired structure to store query result set.